 - stream_output (stream) Default sys.stdout is used. sys.stderr is also possible. - debug_message (bool) If True the handlers of every configured logger is printed. - reset_loggers (bool) If True the handlers of all loggers are cleared before configuring the loggers.
-Only use if you know what you do, it could be dangerous.

 Examples